Monday, July 19, 2010

 After reading the history about it and drooling over the picture, and because I am a sucker for any type of apple dessert, I had to try it.
 I'm happy to say I was not disappointed.

-cinnamon spiced apples topped with a sweet crunchy dough, makes this dessert win first prize in the taste category.
+This apple dessert may not be the best looking apple dessert, but the cinnamon spiced apples topped with a sweet crunchy dough, makes this dessert win first prize in the taste category.
 Serve it warm with vanilla ice cream or even eat it cold.
 It's a yummy apple dessert.

 Old Fashion Apple Pandowdy